-John Marty represents District 66 which includes Roseville, Lauderdale, Falcon Heights and parts of St. Paul.
+Senator John Marty represents District 66 which includes Roseville, Lauderdale, Falcon Heights, and parts of St. Paul.

-Senator Marty has been a long-time leader in LGBTQ rights and justice, environmental protection and fighting climate change, and working for a fair economy that moves people out of poverty and into the middle class.
-Senator Marty was co-chair of the Legislative Commission on Ending Poverty.
+Marty has been a long-time leader in LGBTQ rights and justice, environmental protection, and fighting climate change, and working for a fair economy that moves people out of poverty and into the middle class.
+Sen. Marty was co-chair of the Legislative Commission on Ending Poverty.

 Marty is currently the Ranking Minority Member of the Senate Health and Human Services Finance and Policy Committee.
 He is the author of the proposed Minnesota Health Plan, which would cover all Minnesotans for all their medical needs including prescription drugs, dental care, vision and hearing, mental health and chemical dependency treatment, and long-term care.
 Despite expanded coverage for all, the MN Health Plan would cost less than the current health care system by eliminating the billing and insurance bureaucracy, through prevention and efficiency, and with fair price negotiations.